Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

 Watch this [video](https://www.youtube.com/watch?v=d5SEFE_49Ug) made by Mosis explaining the workflow for using their service.
 As you do, pay special attention to each step of the workflow, who is involved, and which part of the DBT cycle is shown.

-**Q.X.** How does Mosis work?
+**Q.1.** How does Mosis work?
 Specifically, what key feature makes this service better than others that had previously been used?

-- Multi-Project Wafers - enables many different designs onto one mask set, which are subsequently cut into one die (one for each design).

-**Q.X.** If I am designing a chip, what advantage does Mosis provide?
+**Q.2.** If I am designing a chip, what advantage does Mosis provide?
 Why would I choose to use it?

-Pre-MPW - one designer (for example a grad student prototyping a chip) had to fill the whole wafer, aggregate orders with colleagues, or make it themselves.

-Post - This outsources labor to factories using standardized schedule + processing.
-Brings the cost of trial and error way down because each individual prototype is much less expensive.

-**Q.X.
-How does this differ from the DBT cycle we saw with KumaMax?
-Fill in the following table to compare and contrast the DBT workflow in each case.**
+**Q.3.** How does this differ from the DBT cycle we saw with KumaMax?
+Fill in the following table to compare and contrast the DBT workflow in each case.

 <table>
   <tr>